riteshmoon/EasyHybrid.jl/docs/src/index.md

 ## How to Install EasyHybrid.jl?

-Its easy to install `EasyHybrid.jl`.
-Since `EasyHybrid.jl` is registered in the Julia General registry, you can simply run the following command in the Julia REPL:
+Since `EasyHybrid.jl` is registered in the Julia General registry, it is available through the Julia package manager.
+You can enter it by pressing `]` in the `REPL` and then typing `add EasyHybrid`.
+Alternatively, you can also do

 ```julia
 julia> using Pkg